What is Nature Kindergarten?

 Who Can Take Part in this Program?

-Any child who resides within School District #27 boundaries and whose 5th birthday falls between January 1 and December 31, 2018 can participate in this program, if space is available.
+Any child who resides within School District #27 boundaries and who will turn 5 years old by December 31st of the school year can participate in this program, if space is available.
 Since the Nature Kindergarten is affiliated with Marie Sharpe Elementary, families outside the Marie Sharpe catchment area will need to complete a School of Choice application.
-To find out if your child will be suited to this program, please attend one of the information sessions listed below.
+To find out if your child will be suited to this program, please attend one of the information sessions listed below:

 To ensure the greatest success for the children in this program, parents must attend an information session if they are interested in registering their child in this program.
-These sessions will allow you to develop a better understanding of the Nature Kindergarten program, and what it will mean for your child and family.
+These sessions will allow parents to develop a better understanding of the Nature Kindergarten program, and what it will mean for your child and family.
 This is the only opportunity to get an application form.
-Sessions will be offered:

 Both sessions will cover the same information.
 A family member must be present to receive an application form.
 Application forms will only be available at the parent information sessions.

-Take the completed Nature Kindergarten application form and a completed School of Choice application form (if out of Marie Sharpe catchment area).
+Take the completed Nature Kindergarten application form and a completed School of Choice application form (if out of Marie Sharpe catchment area) to your catchment school.